Impossible Creatures: Plot

-Dr. Eric Chanikov was one of the brightest scientific minds in history, but after a failed experiment causes the Tunguska Event and kills his wife, he goes into willing exile at a chain of remote islands.
+Dr. Eric Chanikov (voiced by Lee Tockar) was one of the brightest scientific minds in history, but after a failed experiment causes the Tunguska Event and kills his wife, he goes into willing exile at a chain of remote islands.
 There, he reports the creation of the Sigma Technology, a method which makes it possible to fuse two creatures together into a single organism.
 These reports are ignored by the scientific and mainstream communities.

-In 1937, believing that his last days are upon him, Chanikov sends a letter to his son Rex asking him to visit.
+In 1937, believing that his last days are upon him, Chanikov sends a letter to his son Rex (voiced by Lee Tockar) asking him to visit.
 Rex, a disgraced war reporter going by the name "Rex Chance", travels to the archipelago.
-Discovering that his father died at the hands of the evil tycoon Upton Julius, he vows to avenge his father's murder.
-He is assisted by the late Chanikov's assistant Dr. Lucy Willing.
+Discovering that his father died at the hands of the evil tycoon Upton Julius (voiced by David Kaye), he vows to avenge his father's murder.
+He is assisted by the late Chanikov's assistant Dr. Lucy Willing (voiced by Kathleen Barr).
 With her help, Rex quickly learns the power of the Sigma technology they were working on, as well as more about his family's past.
 As he spends time around the Sigma technology, latent abilities are made manifest within him.
-These abilities make him increasingly superhuman, allowing him to directly assist his Sigma Creatures in battle.
+These abilities make him increasingly superhuman, allowing him to directly assist his Sigma Creatures in battle while making use of different henchmen (all voiced by David Kaye) and helping out the different islands' natives (all voiced by Sam Vincent).

-Lucy's and Rex's progress is slowed by those loyal to Julius: Whitey Hooten, a whaler whose Sigma-created creatures are slow and powerful, Velika la Pette, a high-strung aristocrat who relies on aerial units, and Dr. Ganglion, a mad scientist fond of using creatures most would call abominations.
+Lucy's and Rex's progress is slowed by those loyal to Julius: Whitey Hooten (voiced by Lee Tockar), a whaler whose Sigma-created creatures are slow and powerful, Velika la Pette (voiced by Kathleen Barr), a high-strung aristocrat who relies on aerial units, and Dr. Ganglion (voiced by Lee Tockar), a mad scientist fond of using creatures most would call abominations.
 Each main enemy has control over an island chain with different climates: from winter conditions, to tropical, to desert.

-Julius is confronted and defeated at the end of the game.
+Julius is confronted by Rex.
 The reasoning behind Rex's latent abilities is at last revealed: he is the accidental first product of the Sigma technology, a human combined with thousands of animal traits, which explains why Rex has developed these abilities throughout the game.
+Rex manages to defeat Julius who is carried off by a bat/vulture hybrid.
 As the game closes, Rex is shown with his pupils missing, a trait common among Sigma-created creatures.